-How to Slice Brisket Like a Texan
+How to Slice a Brisket Like a Texan

 brisket cut perfectly